 But that’s not all.

 When I shared the finds from the London Museum online something truly wonderful happened.
 Metal workers who saw the posts volunteered to make reproductions of them and then they gave them a select few people to test out including me.
-In less than two weeks I had three period reproduction copper alloy pens in my possession to write with and comment on.
+In less than two weeks I had three reproduction copper alloy pens in my possession to write with and comment on.

 The pens came from Master Aethelstan Aethelmearson, OL of Ansteorra and The Honorable Lord Gerald Loosehelm of Northshield.
 And are pretty awesome.

 The first pen was used by the Firestorm Ink Guild on a day I was sick and could not attend.
 It was used on a flat level surface, using iron gall ink and as reported to me it worked but had some ink flow problems.
-Typically speaking we see paintings of scribes using a slanted desk.
-And we can see from this picture flat and slanted make a real difference.
+Typically speaking we see paintings of scribes using a sloped desk.
+And we can see from this picture flat and sloped make a real difference.

 In the mean time another pen was made and I received Gerald’s pen in the mail.
 The next week I showed up with my slanted scribal table and met Aethelstan at the Guild.
 I used iron gall ink and played some with it.
 The pens all worked to varying degrees of success.
 I was able to bring them home take pictures and do more writing tests.
 These pens are prototypes to work out any issues that may be present from making them for the first time.
-These are meant to be the first step toward getting a working period reproduction tool to scribes.
+These are meant to be the first step toward getting a working reproduction tool to scribes.

 Aethelstan’s pen most resembles this pen from the London Museum.